creditkarma/thrift-server/packages/dynamic-config/README.md

 Registering a remote source is fairly straight-forward.
 You use the `register` method on your config instance.

+Note: You can only register remote resolvers util your first call to `config.get()`.
+After this any attempt to register a resolver will raise an exception.

 ```typescript
 import { DynamicConfig, IRemoteOptions } from '@creditkarma/dynamic-config`